Ryukyuans: Genetic studies

 According to archaeological evidence, Northern Ryukyuan islands (Amami Islands and Okinawa Islands) and Southern Ryukyuan islands (Miyako Islands and Yaeyama Islands) are culturally and genetically differentiated.
 The differentiation was especially pronounced between Okinawa and Miyako.
 It arose due to Holocene-era divergence between the populations and subsequent genetic drift rather than admixture with neighboring populations.
 There is also evidence of Amami islanders being more related to Mainland Japanese than Okinawan islanders.
+Northern Ryukyuan Jōmon were more related to Kyushuan Jōmon whilst Southern Ryukyuan Jōmon were more related to Late Jōmon population from Western Japan, who were also closely related to the Jōmon population from ancient Korea.
+Other studies, however, suggest genetic homogeneity within the Jōmon.
+According to a 2026 study, the Ryukyuan Jōmon are differentiated from Mainland Jōmon by having slightly higher genetic input from continental Asians, represented by Oroqens.

-But overall, mainland Japanese are genetically the closest to Ryukyuans, followed by Koreans and Chinese.
-Taiwanese aborigines are genetically distant from Ryukyuans despite being neighbors, with no evidence of gene flow from the former.According to an autosomal DNA analysis of Okinawan samples, they are closely related to contemporary East Asian populations, especially Japanese populations.
+Overall, mainland Japanese are genetically the closest to Ryukyuans, followed by Koreans and Chinese.
+Taiwanese aborigines are genetically distant from Ryukyuans despite being neighbors, with no evidence of gene flow from the former.
+According to an autosomal DNA analysis of Okinawan samples, they are closely related to contemporary East Asian populations, especially Japanese populations.
 They exhibit about 80% admixture with mainland Japanese, followed by 19% admixture with Chinese populations.
 They also have isolate characteristics.
 Mainland Japanese themselves also have high genetic affinities with Ryukyuans, especially contemporary Tōhoku, Kantō, and Kyūshū populations.
 Likewise, there are high genetic affinities between Ainu and Ryukyuans due to having higher Jōmon ancestry than the average mainland Japanese.